4ntm4n/ms-one/README.md

 > ![form field being validated](assets/img/readme/testing/lighthouse-report.png)
 >
-> > _Performance_, _Accessibility_ adhearance, _SEO_ and _Best Practices_ have been tested with the inbuild lighthouse tester in chrome developer tools.
+> > _Performance_, _Accessibility_ adherence, _SEO_ and _Best Practices_ have been tested with the inbuilt lighthouse tester in chrome developer tools.
 > >
 > > These are the results.
 > >
 > > **Please Note:**
 > >
 > > The iframe element containing **youtube's code** has been commented out during testing of the website.
-This is because it contains performance thresholds and yeilds best practice suggestions that are outside the scope of this _front end_ project. see image below for details:
+This is because it contains performance thresholds and yields best practice suggestions that are outside the scope of this _front end_ project. see image below for details:
 > ![light house suggestions youtube element](assets/img/testing/bugs/../../readme/testing/bugs/bug2.png)

 ### **Validator Tests**